Climate, Community, Biodiversity

 Community

-At Ekos one of our values is ‘Sunga’ which is a term relating to ‘community’ in English.
-Community is an integral part of what we do and our overall mission as a social purpose business to help people achieve their sustainability goals.
+At Ekos one of our core values is community.
+Community is integral to how we relate to people inside and outside our organisation.
+Our overall mission as a social purpose business to help people achieve their sustainability goals.

 We help communities through nature-based solutions such as the development of forest carbon projects through the NZ ETS and international VCM standards.
 The forest carbon projects earn verified carbon credits which are monetised to create a sustainable income in order to continue protecting the forest as well as strengthen community development.
 All projects that Ekos support, have developed or co-developed have an element of community enhancement.
 These projects are not only powerful ways to protect and conserve forest and ecosystems, but they are also able to provide community development.